Here come durable goods orders ...

-The Department of Commerce is set to release its advance report on durable goods orders for March at 8:30 a.m.
+A preliminary report on US durable goods orders placed during October will be released at 8:30 a.m.
 ET.

-Economists forecast that orders for things designed to last for three or more years increased by 1.3%, a third-straight monthly rise, according to Bloomberg.
+Economists forecast that orders for things built to last rose 1.7% during the month, according to Bloomberg.
+Excluding transportation equipment, so-called core durable goods orders are expected at 0.2%.

-Excluding volatile transportation orders, so-called core durable goods orders are estimated to rise 0.4%.
+Capital goods orders for nondefense items excluding aircraft — a gauge of business spending — is expected to rise 0.3%.
+This is a closely watched metric in the report because it provides clues about corporate America’s spending plans.

-“The latest manufacturing sentiment data continue to point to a noticeable pickup in activity in the sector,” said Deutsche Bank economists in a preview.
+Business spending has contracted every quarter since the final three months of 2015, partly because of the weakness in oil prices and energy-related sectors.

 Business Insider Emails & Alerts